top of page

 Search

 Grief isn’t meant to be felt at full intensity all the time.
-Your mind and body naturally protect you by allowing moments of relief even if the pain returns later.
+Your mind and body naturally protect you by allowing moments of relief, even if the pain returns later.
+These waves often come when:

-• You finally slow down
+• You finally slow down.

-• Something reminds you of what you’ve lost
+• Something reminds you of what you’ve lost.

-• You feel safe enough to feel
+• You feel safe enough to feel.

 Grief resurfaces not because you’re weak, but because you’re human.
+It’s a testament to the love you held.

 What a “Wave” of Grief Can Feel Like